 Some occasions call for another type of gift giving.
 You may know someone who needs a babysitter or someone to watch an elderly family member so the rest of the family can go somewhere.
 If you have the time and desire to help, your gift of time will be appreciated.
 Arrive on time, bring something to do (a book, music, or puzzle), and maintain a positive attitude.
 Even if you're not having fun, you are doing something special for the people who do this day in and day out.

 Another gift may be your talent.
 A friend's daughter might be getting married, and she can't afford a photographer or videographer.
 If you are awesome behind a camera, you may offer your talent as a gift.
 Or if you have cake decorating skills, offer to make the wedding cake or groom's cake.

 After the Giving

 Don't have expectations after you graciously give someone something.
 The person should send you a thank you note, but not everyone knows to do that.
 If you aren't sure that a gift was received, you may call to find out.
-However, remain positive and avoid the urge to make the person feel guilty for not acknowledging the gift without a prompt.
+However, remain positive and avoid the urge to make the person feel guilty for not acknowledging the gift without a nudge.